My Pregnancy Story

 Reflexology can be used to help you relax and encourage labour in a post term pregnancy.
 If you are overdue and anxious about being induced in hospital you may want to consider a session or two of reflexology as many women find they go into labour naturally afterwards.

 Specific acupressure points can be stimulated with the intention of creating a boost of energy to encourage the onset of labour contractions.
 Many women who are post-term and have no problems respond well, although it does involve more intense pressure being applied to the feet than normal and some clients do not find it as relaxing as a normal treatment.

 A midwife team undertook a study into 100 overdue women who were offered a free reflexology treatment on their feet.
 The results of the study showed that overall, the length of the first stage of labour was four hours shorter and the second stage of labour (once the woman starts to push) was 21 minutes shorter, than of those women who had not received the reflexology treatment.

-Read these posts if you would like to find out more about how reflexology may help you, or read the Article about my clinic featured in the 1883 Magazine.
+Read these posts if you would like to find out more , or read the Article about my clinic featured in the 1883 Magazine.

 Still need convincing then have a look at some testimonials from clients I have worked with.

 I am trained in Confident Childbirth Hypnobirthing to enable you to learn techniques to help you have the most calm, confident and relaxed birth experience possible for you.
 Or if you are feeling anxious about the birth, breastfeeding, or you are suffering from pregnancy anxiety, we can work together to resolve your fears on a practical and emotional level.